BDeadfield/Sparta-Cybersec-Training/Revision Notes/Week Two/What is Linux.md

 - 'touch' = create a new blank file
 - 'cat' = check contents of a file
 - 'echo' = print output to screen [2^]
-- '.' = points to current directory
-- '..' = points to previous directory
 - 'ps'/ 'top' = show currently working processes
 - 'history' = displays list of previously used commands
 - 'su' = switch user or root (when ran with no additional input)
 - 'passwd' = change current user password
 - 'usermod' = modify account privileges

+- '.' = points to current directory
+- '..' = points to previous directory
-[1^] whether the command is originating from shell or third-party

-[2^] '>' can be used to send the output to a file.
+[1^] whether the command is originating from shell or third-party [2^] '>' can be used to send the output to a file.

-Commands and names of files and directories are case sensitive.

 ## Editing & Permissions